-No, you specifically don’t need to be present; however, we do require that someone is there for the collection, but they don’t need to be the registered keeper of the car.
-As long as they have a form of ID, recent utility bill and a signed document to state they are acting on behalf of the registered keeper of the car then your vehicle can still be collected.
+No, you don’t need to be present; however, we do require that someone is there for the collection, but they don’t need to be the registered keeper of the car.
+As long as they have a form of ID and a signed document to state they are acting on behalf of the registered keeper of the car then your vehicle can still be collected.

 What do I need to do to prepare for the collection?

-On the day of collection, you will need to make sure the car is accessible, have all keys and key fobs ready, have all necessary documents ready and have a photo ID and a recent utility bill to hand.
+On the day of collection, you will need to make sure the car is accessible, have all keys and key fobs ready, have all necessary documents ready and have photo ID to hand.
 If you are missing any documents, please make sure you let us know before your collection is arranged.
-Furthermore, if your vehicle is not accessible for the collector, please make us aware so we can ensure the collector is prepared upon arrival, this will make the process as smooth as possible.
+Furthermore, if your vehicle is not accessible for the collector, please make us aware so we can ensure the collector is prepared upon arrival.
+This will make the process as smooth as possible.

 My car is not at my home address; can you still collect?